-The Commission concludes based on the foregoing and the entire record herein that the costs identified as Other Incremental, Solar Rebate Program, and Solar + Storage Residential Pilot Program costs are properly recoverable in the REPS EMF and REPS riders calculated in this proceeding.
-The Commission also concludes that the research activities funded by DEP during the Test Period are renewable research costs recoverable under N.C.G.S. § 62-133.8(h)(1)(b), and that such research costs included in the Test Period are within the \$1 million annual limit provided in that statute.
-The Commission further concludes that DEP has complied with prior Commission orders requiring the filing of the results of such research studies.
+The Commission concludes based on the foregoing and the entire record herein that the research activities funded by DEP during the Test Period are renewable research costs recoverable under N.C.G.S. § 62-133.8(h)(1)(b), and that such research costs included in the Test Period are within the \$1 million annual limit provided in that statute.
+The Commission further concludes that the Company has complied with prior Commission orders requiring filing results of such research studies.
 In addition, the Commission finds that the research information DEP provided is helpful.
 Therefore, the Commission finds that DEP should continue to file this information with future REPS compliance reports and to provide procedures for third parties to access the results of studies that are subject to confidentiality agreements.
 For research projects sponsored by the Electric Power Research Institute, DEP should provide the overall program number and specific project number for each project, as well as an internet address or mailing address that will enable third parties to inquire about the terms and conditions for access to any portions of the study results that are proprietary.
+Finally, the Commission also concludes that the costs identified as Other Incremental, Solar Rebate Program, and Solar + Storage Residential Pilot Program costs are properly recoverable in the REPS EMF and REPS riders calculated in this proceeding.